dan-leo/masters/thesis/v8/4_results.md

 \begin{center}
 \includegraphics[width=1.0\linewidth]{../../../masters/code/tests/plotterk/Signal_power_energy_plot.pdf}
 \captionof{figure}[Energy packets (487/1619) against RSRP for ZTE, Nokia.]{Energy packets (487/1619) in comparison (AB) of UE, (C) MNOs, (DE) attenuation zones, (F) UE-MNO boxplots, (GH) test types, (I) and ECLs against RSRP for ZTE, Nokia.}
-\label{fig:}
+\label{fig:mec_mp}
 \end{center}
 \end{minipage}

 [](../../../masters/code/tests/plotterk/Signal_power_energy_plot.png)

-(A) Attenuation zones per decade evident.
-(B) Vodacom energy consumption up to 10 times greater, excluding outliers.
-(C) All tests show variation in energy consumption except eDRX.
-(D) Vodacom at mostly ECL class 1, yet MTN has varied ECL.
+In Figure \ref{fig:mec_mp}, attenuation zones per decade are evident.
+Nokia energy consumption is up to 10 times greater, excluding outliers.
+All tests show variation in energy consumption except eDRX.
+Nokia is at mostly ECL class 1, yet ZTE has varied ECL.
+Energy outliers mainly from Nokia at ECL class 1 and the COPS, PTAU or UDP packet test.
+All in all, Nokia uses up to 40 times (200 Joules) more than ZTE (up to 5 Joules).

 [](../../../masters/code/tests/plotterk/Signal_power_energy_outliers.png)

-Energy outliers mainly from Vodacom at ECL class 1 and the COPS, PTAU or UDP packet test.

-All in all, Vodacom uses up to 40 times (200 Joules) more than MTN (up to 5 Joules).

 On a generic 3.7V lithium battery with 4Ah of storage, it has 14800$mWh$ in total.
 In worst case scenarios, at 14$mWh$ it will last for 1057 transmissions, and at the outlying 200$mWh$ it will last for 74 transmissions.
-In terms of MTN, at 5 Joules (1.4$mWh$) there are 10570 transmissions available, and with Vodacom at 200 Joules (56$mWh$) it will last for 266 transmissions.

-With daily transmissions, one can hope for a year when connected to Vodacom, and with MTN it far exceeds the 10 year 3GPP standard with 28 years.
+In terms of ZTE, at 5 Joules (1.4$mWh$) there are 10570 transmissions available, and with Nokia at 200 Joules (56$mWh$) it will last for 266 transmissions.
+With daily transmissions, one can hope for a year when connected to Nokia, and with ZTE it far exceeds the 10 year 3GPP standard with 28 years.
 This leaves enough room for scheduled downlink transmissions using eDRX.

 [](../../../masters/code/tests/plotterk/energy_histogram.png)